It is vital that you work with a web developer who is competent and reliable, and one that you can trust to help you grow and succeed online.

 2. Keep User Experience at the Heart of Web Development

 Don’t be fooled by looks alone!
-When viewing website designs it’s easy to be drawn to the sites that look slick and stylish – especially if moving from an older website.
+When viewing website design it’s easy to be drawn to the sites that look slick and stylish – especially if moving from an older website.

 However, appearance is just one part of the whole picture.
 Your website needs to perform if it is going to bring you customers.